 What if my family owes a balance at the end of a school year?

 The Student/Family account will be locked in FACTS.
-No classes may be scheduled, sports practices/camps may not be attended, and grades/transcripts will not be available.
+Classes may not be scheduled, sports practices/camps may not be attended, and grades/transcripts will not be available.
 Students will be placed on a “waitlist” until the account is cleared.
 Once cleared, the student will be reinstated, provided space is available.
 The business office determines when a student is “not in good standing” financially.
 Any account not in good standing after June 1st may result in the student’s space being forfeited.

 What about students who are not in good academic or behavioral standing?